|MY HOME PAGE||MY FAMILY HISTORY RESEARCH SERVICE||CONTACT ME|

 Ok, fast forward to late 2013.
 For several years now I had been told by several people within the birth family group that there was another story besides the one my birth mother told me.
 Apparently, others were told it was actually my biological grandfather, who was my father, and not my mother's brother.
 There were stories of eye witness accounts of events between father and daughter long after I was born as well as other stories about the man.
 So, I sat down and reviewed everything I knew.
 Upon closer inspection of earlier notes and information, and putting together the stories from four different people who don't really even talk to each other, I now came to the conclusion my biological grandfather was most likely my birth father.
 Although I had enough circumstantial evidence, what I really wanted to find was some kind of smoking gun type evidence.
 After talking with a fellow researcher, we decided DNA might help.
 Because I wanted this to be done as correctly as possible including translating the results later, I went looking for help in that area.

-On a happier note, I am 55 years old as of this writing.
+On a happier note, I am 59 years old as of this writing.
 Despite how things could have turned out for me in so many negative ways, I feel I've had a pretty good life.
 My birth family did the right thing to give me up for adoption, and I was raised in a very good environment.
 As for my health?
 Sure, I have diabetes.
 But so do millions of other people.
 I've had other health issues but nothing out of the ordinary for someone my age who doesn't exercise as much as I should.
 I'm currently a professional photographer and a professional genealogist.
 I was even a board member for two genealogical societies.
 I would say overall I have done alright for myself all things considered.
-This is one of the reasons I wanted to tell this story.
-One reason, is that it gives me a feeling of closure.
+There are reasons I wanted to tell this story.
+One reason, is that it gives me a feeling of closure, and to hopefully be of some small help to others.
 Another, is that it's proof that no matter what was in your ancestral past, at least in some cases, it doesn't always turn out badly.
 There are times that your destiny lies not in your ancestry, but in yourself.
+Always remember that.